-In this article, we will clear all your doubts about bamboo trees by listing the 13 most popular variants of Bamboos for your home and garden.
+In this article, we will clear all your doubts about bamboo trees by listing the 13 most popular variants of Bamboo for your home and garden.

 1. Buddha Bamboo

-The Buddha Bamboo can grow up to a whopping 55 feet in height and it thrives best in USDA hardiness zones 9 to 12.
+The Buddha Bamboo can grow to a whopping 55 feet in height and thrives best in USDA hardiness zones 9 to 12.

 2. Umbrella Bamboo

-If you’re looking for a cute, non-invasive bamboo for your home, the Umbrella Bamboo (Fargesia murielae) might just be your perfect option.
-Completely non-invasive, this is an elegant and solid bamboo that is adaptable to almost all temperatures.
+If you’re looking for a cute, non-invasive bamboo for your home, the Umbrella Bamboo (Fargesia murielae) might be your perfect option.
+It’s a completely non-native, elegant, and solid bamboo that does well in almost all temperatures.

 The defining quality of these bamboos is their greenish-yellow canes that assume slender and slightly narrow leaves.
 The foliage appears dainty, with vibrant green hues on the top and grey-grey undertones at the bottom.

-As the canes start growing, they take a gentle arc from their foliage’s weight.
+As the canes grow, they take a gentle arc from their foliage’s weight.
 However, they do not require to be snapped, nor do they require any additional staking.
-The Umbrella Bamboo is a fast grower and you will usually find it in clumps that spread around four to five feet when it comes to width.

-It thrives best in partial shade, as the direct sunlight is likely to affect the quality of the leaves.
-The plant thrives best in USDA hardiness zones five to nine and they require consistently moist soil throughout the growth period.
+It thrives best in partial shade, as direct sunlight is likely to affect the quality of the leaves.
+The plant thrives best in USDA hardiness zones 5 to 9 and requires consistently moist soil throughout growth.

 3. Guadua Bamboo

-Belonging to the Neotropical genus, the Guadua is a but a type of thorny bamboo that is primarily found in Uruguay.
-Some species of the bamboo may also be found in Trinidad and parts of Northern Mexico.
-The biggest concentrations of these species, however, are found across the Amazon basin.
-The Guadua Bamboo primarily grows in regions with low altitudes, which is often fewer than 1,500 m.
-In some rare instances, they may grow in high altitudes of more than 2,500 m.
+Belonging to the Neotropical genus, the Guadua is a thorny bamboo primarily found in Uruguay.
+Some bamboo species may also be found in Trinidad and parts of Northern Mexico.

 Unfortunately, with over-exploitation in place, the natural numbers of these bamboos have been significantly depleted.
-Since the Guadua plays a major role in depleting carbon-di-oxide from the air and serves the primary role of raw material, it is important to use this bamboo more sustainably.
+Since Guadua plays a significant role in depleting carbon-di-oxide from the air and serves the primary role of raw material, it is advantageous to use it more sustainably.

 4. Japanese Arrow Bamboo

-Being a cold specie, this bamboo can withstand extremely low temperatures.
-It also thrives well in complete or partial shade and boasts leaves shaped like that of the palm tree.
-Leaves usually grow up to 5 to 13 inches and have a beautiful yellowish-brown hue.
-Unlike many other species of bamboo, the Arrow bamboos can thrive in containers and withstand salty air.
+Being a cold species, it can withstand extremely low temperatures.
+The plant thrives well in complete or partial shade, and its leaves boast like palm trees.
+Usually, the leaves should grow to 5 to 13 inches and have a beautiful yellowish-brown hue.
+Unlike many other bamboo species, the Arrow bamboo can thrive in containers and withstand salty air.

 5. Japanese Cane Bamboo